parshnt/gclass-bot/README.md

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

-- Contributions are welcomed, please see CONTRIBUTING.md for detailed guide on how to contribute.

-- New features are welcomed, as long as they don't break old ones.
+- Contributions and new features are welcome, as long as they don't break old ones.

+## WARNING

+- This was done only for the sake of experimentation and to see how far things can be automated.
+Attend your classes sincerely.
+- YOU are choosing to use this, and if you point the finger at me if you got into any trouble, I will laugh at you.
+- I'm not responsible for any consequence you might face if this app failed or you get caught.

 License
 ----